 Structure: It forms the backbone of an essay.
 And hence one should start with an

-Introduction: It acts like a preamble.
-Introduction can start with a quote, an anecdote or a simple paragraph.
+Introduction: It acts as a preamble.
+The introduction can start with a quote, an anecdote or a simple paragraph.
 A powerful introduction should clearly set the tone for the reader as to what the essay will entail.

-To know how you can improve our writing skills for the UPSC Exam, visit the kinked article
+To know how you can improve your writing skills for the UPSC Exam, visit the linked article.

 What should be kept in mind while writing an essay for UPSC?